 First for the natural beauty of the region and second for the people who live here.

 I think it’s the mix of the scenery of the sea and the beauty of the land, particularly at Forillon.
 I think it’s the best mix you can find in Quebec province.
 It’s the combination of cliffs, land and sea.
 It’s far away but it’s worth a trip!

 What is your favourite part of the national park?

-My personal favourite location of Forillon National Park is the Cap-des-Rosiers.
+My personal favourite location in Forillon National Park is the Cap-des-Rosiers.
 It’s in the northern area of the park.
-It’s a great to visit any time in summer.
+It’s great to visit any time in summer.

-People can see the cliff.
-On the early morning you’ll see the sun rise above the sea.
+People can see the cliffs.
+In the early morning, you’ll see the sun rise above the sea.
 The light that hits the cliff makes it golden or orange.
 It’s very beautiful — unique.

 Where do you recommend people eat in or near the national park?

 We don’t have restaurants in the national park.
 We do have a snack bar.

 I suggest you go downtown in Gaspe.
 That is nearby.
 There are a lot of restaurants offering local food.
 I suggest people explore.

 Where do you recommend for a drink?